Multifamily Housing Trends All Community Managers Should Be Aware Of

 For property managers, the booming economy is a great thing.
 More money in everyone’s pocket means more people are looking to rent, especially in that all-important 20- to 34-year-old demographic, who currently sit at 4.5% unemployment.
 Since more than 2 out 3 of men and women within this age range rent, this prosperity will lead to increased apartment demand.
 With that in mind, it also means that there’ll likely be more competition in the rental market with increasing numbers of parties interested in joining the apartment owning scrum in order to make money off the increased number of people searching for places.

-Increased wages typically correspond with a willingness to spend more.
+Increased wages typically correspond with a willingness to spend more on a multifamily unit.
 As a result, renters are able and prepared to pay higher rent for better features.
 The millennial generation especially is willing to spend more on apartments that come with luxurious amenities or additional conveniences.
-With so much competition in the marketplace, it’s essential that you do everything in your power to help distinguish your apartment units from others.
+With so much competition in the multifamily rental market, it’s essential that you do everything in your power to help distinguish your apartment units from others.

 Don’t Worry About Oversupply of Multifamily Housing Units